 Nearly 400 years before the first Olympics ever began in Greece, Manoah, the father of Samson, experienced the fire of the Lord.
 The angel of the Lord had appeared to he and his wife to proclaim the Lords decision to raise up a judge in Israel through them.
 What they thought was a simple dedication upon an altar, turned into a first hand encounter with God.

 The fire of the Lord appeared before Moses in the desert well before Manoah and his wife had their encounter.
-The fire of the Lord lit upon the disciples at Pentecost when the Spirit poured down upon their heads….and the fire has not been extinguished.
+The fire of the Lord lit upon the disciples at Pentecost when the Spirit poured down upon their heads….and the fire has not been extinguished today.

 Wherever you go, whatever you do, be the light you have been ordained to be and you will fulfill the mission that Jesus gave.

-Within the company of believers—-being a light to the nations.
+Within the company of believers—-be a light to the nations.